mattermost/docs/source/about/self-hosted-subscriptions.rst

 1. In Mattermost, select **View Plans** in the global header or via **System Console > View plans**.
 2. Select **Upgrade**.
 A minimum of ten users is required.
 3. Provide payment details.
 4. Enter the number of user seats you're purchasing.
-This number has to be equal to, or greater than, the current number of active users in your Mattermost deployment.
+This number has to be equal to, or greater than, the current number of activated users in your Mattermost deployment.
 5. Select **Upgrade**.

 When your purchase is complete, a license is automatically applied to instance and your subscription is active immediately.